Numerical computations of geometric ergodicity for stochastic dynamics: Conclusion and further discussions

 Despite the success of the many examples, the coupling method has its own limitations.
-There are some known results about coupling with degenerate noise, such as coupling for the Langevin dynamics \cite{eberle2019couplings} or the Hamiltonian Monte Carlo method \cite{bou2018coupling}.
-However, when the noise is highly degenerate, it becomes difficult to design an effective coupling scheme.
-In addition, with degenerate noise, the maximal coupling of numerical updates becomes significantly more difficult, as one needs to compute the probability density function of several consecutive updates in order to get a non-degenerate probability density function.
+Although there are some known results about coupling with degenerate noise, such as the coupling for the Langevin dynamics \cite{eberle2019couplings} or the Hamiltonian Monte Carlo method \cite{bou2018coupling}.
+When the noise is highly degenerate, it becomes difficult to design an effective coupling scheme.
+In addition, with degenerate noise, the numerical maximal coupling updates become significantly difficult, as one needs to compute the probability density function of several consecutive updates in order to get a non-degenerate probability density function.
 As shown in Section 5.4, even the implementation of a relatively simple 2D example has some nontrivial overhead.
 At each step, one needs to run a nonlinear equation solver twice to check the probability of coupling.
-In this situation, a ``weaker'' approach which is based on numerical return time and analytical minorization condition works better.
-See the first author's earlier paper \cite{li2017numerical} for reference.
-The method in \cite{li2017numerical} can numerically check the qualitative rate of ergodicity (geometric or sub-geometric), although in general it does not give a useful bound of rate of geometric ergodicity.
+In this situation, a ``weaker'' approach based on the numerical return time and analytical minorization condition works better; see the first author's earlier paper \cite{li2017numerical}.
+The method in \cite{li2017numerical} can numerically check the qualitative rate of ergodicity (geometric or sub-geometric), although in general it does not give a useful bound for the rate of geometric ergodicity.
 The first author is currently writing a separate paper to extend the method in \cite{li2017numerical} to the case of SDEs with highly degenerate noise terms.